 “In flight, the grey tail, which consists mostly of long fur, obscures the actual body of the animal.
 This could either confuse a predator in pursuit, or if the predator would pounce on the squirrel it would most likely strike at the tail, which would provide a predator with limited hold.”

-While the tales of the tufted ground squirrel’s vampiric killing abilities may be taller than its actual tail, we’re stil going to be extra careful while walking under low hanging branches the next time we’re trekking through the jungles of Borneo.
+While the tales of the tufted ground squirrel’s vampiric killing abilities may be taller than its actual tail, we’re still going to be extra careful while walking under low-hanging branches the next time we’re trekking through the jungles of Borneo.

 You must be logged in as a Coconuts User to comment.